 Feeding on plants, food, and gecko

 Crickets are omnivores and will eat both plant and animal matter.
 When they’re hungry, they can start eating almost anything.
 This means that the longer crickets stay in an enclosure, the higher the risk is that they start eating on the enclosure’s interior.

 Usually, they will start with crested gecko food (MRP), which is sweet and tasty.
 Then they will begin eating plants, and eventually, they will nibble on your crested gecko.
 Crickets will mainly target the toes and tail (end) of your crested gecko.
 Needless to say that this is painful for your crestie.

 Having crickets in the enclosure can cause stress for your crested gecko, especially when it’s trying to sleep.
 Crickets can make noise and start nibbling on your gecko.
 The problem becomes worse when there are a lot of crickets that can start overwhelming our crestie.

-With crickets jumping around in the enclosure, your crested gecko will have a hard time sleeping with crickets in their vicinity (causing stress).
+With crickets jumping around in the enclosure, your crested gecko will have difficulty sleeping with crickets in its vicinity (causing stress).